SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 **No ECC**

-If no ECC is used, the `u suffix` must indicate this.
+If no ECC is used, the `u` suffix must indicate this.

 **Enabled Oversubscription**

-You have to expose this with the `o suffix`.
+You have to expose this with the `o` suffix.

 **Examples**